Thelymitra polychroma: Taxonomy and naming

 Thelymitra polychroma was first formally described in 1998 by David Jones and Mark Alwin Clements and the description was published in Australian Orchid Research.
 The specific epithet (polychroma) is derived from the Greek words polys meaning “many" and chroma meaning "colour", referring to the colours on the column.

 Distribution and habitat

-The rainbow sun orchid grows in windswept coastal and near coastal heath in western Tasmania.
+Rainbow sun orchid grows in windswept coastal and near coastal heath in western Tasmania.